Au Pair & Nanny Salary: How much should I pay?

 There are several important factors to consider when defining the salary for your aupair or nanny.
 And you should know the value of what you'll get before you pay for it.

 Salary is not dependent on the need of the individual, rather on the value they provide based on their experience.
-Remember that the starting salary for a live-in aupair as defined by the US State Department is US $195.75 and in the UK it is less: £65-80.
-Simply because an aupair or nanny asks for a certain rate does not necessarily mean it is deserved.
-Salary should be earned based on demonstrated performance and current value.
-And market values change based on economic conditions.
+Different countries have different prevailing wage rates.
+For example, the weekly stipend for a live-in au pair as defined by the U.S. State Department's J-1 Au Pair Program is based on the FLSA, which, by the Department of Labor has determined the minimum weekly au pair stipend to be at least $195.75 and in the UK it is less at £65-80.
+Simply because an au pair or nanny asks for a certain rate does not necessarily mean it is deserved.
+Compensation, if not defined by your country's regulations, should be earned based on demonstrated performance and current value.
+Note that wages may change based on economic conditions and the country in which you live.

 Salaries paid to international candidates are lower than those paid to nannies and typically set by the visa program in your country.
 Additional information can be found on our visa information pages.
 If you are hiring candidates who are born in your home country, there are no visa or agency requirements.
 This means that the salary, job duties, hours and benefits are negotiated directly with these candidates.